null-machine/limbus-company-roll-analyzer/index.md

 \+ Strong counter skill is inherent to his gameplay without sacrificing damage tempo
 \+ Like Ninclair, benefits greatly from being the first action recipient

-\- Clashes are surprisingly bad, even for a negative coin unit (but his counter and reliance on self-sinking somewhat offset this)
+\- Clashes are surprisingly bad, even for a negative coin unit (but his counter and consuming sinking via getting hit somewhat offset this)
 \- Sinking micro does not so much reward forward thinking as punish a lack of it
-\- Sinking stacks are not preserved between fights
+\- Sinking stacks are not preserved between fights, exacerbating his slow ramping time
 \- Somewhat reliant on being hit to accelerate sinking, which can lead to unintentional corrosions or staggers (but the latter is offset slightly from AEDD's passive or other sources of healing)
-\- Requires the team to be built around him and will not be able to function smoothly in random squads, and benefits more from being max level than usual
+\- Requires the team to be built around him and will not be able to function smoothly in random squads
+\- Benefits more from being max level than usual
-\- Seems to be tuned for sanity changes that ended up being reverted
+\- Seems to be tuned for the sanity changes that ended up being reverted

 ---